christophernhill/gmao_mitgcm_couplng/notes/tag-index.md

+- checkpoint_0_O (2017/09/21, compatible with MITgcm checkpoint66k)
+  * checking in c48_llc90_01, a c48/llc90, 1-day experiment
+    with simplified llc90 set-up for testing.

 - checkpoint_0_N (2017/09/20, compatible with MITgcm checkpoint66k)
   * update MITgcm code from checkpoint66a to latest:
     This changes results at truncation level (due to ordering of